ashwinimarathe/portfolio/content/posts/dl/index.md

 To improve the performance of our models, we implemented a sequence-to-sequence model.
 The benefit of this framework over the other models is that it does not treat the answers as single-words and can thus incorporate comma-separated lists as answers, especially for tasks 8 (Lists/Sets) and 19 (Path Finding).
 Figure below illustrates how a sequence-to-sequence network can be trained on a question answering task.
 The basic architecture of a seq-2-seq includes an RNN encoder (LSTM cell) that processes the stories (all concatenated together), followed by a special question-start symbol (SOQ), and then the question.
 The special SOS symbol tells the network to start decoding, with the decoder’s initial state being the final state of the encoder.
 The decoder produces an answer sequence, followed by the special stop symbol EOS that indicates that processing must end.
 The network is trained using cross-entropy error on the decoder output, as compared with the correct answer sequence.

 During training, the decoder also receives the correct answer as input following the SOS symbol.
 During validation and testing, the correct answer is not provided: we only provide the SOS symbol.
-At subsequent steps, the output of time step t is fed to the decoder as the input at time step t + 1.
+At subsequent steps, the output of time step (t) is fed to the decoder as the input at time step (t + 1).
 The model architecture is shown in figure below.

 ![](seq2seq.png)